ATanggara/ANUCollege-2019S1-ASGS1115-Functional-ProgrammingTutorial/Tut01-Haskell_Intro/VarStrFun.md

 ```
 :l SumAvg'
 ```
 in GHCI shell.
-It loads two "self-defined" functions below, 's' and 'average':
+It loads two "self-defined" functions below, 's' and 'average' which are stored in SumAvg.hs script file:

 Sum of 5 values:
 ```